Hanmb17/CI_MS1_CATTERY/README.md

 The page's structure is in well-known, user-friendly and visually attractive way.
 On arriving, the user sees a recognisable navigation bar which on smaller displays is a hamburger menu to the right and the company's logo on the left.
 The website consists of six separate pages:

 - Homepage - with the following sections unique selling points, intro to Kitty Den and customer testimonials.
-- About Us - Includes an intro into what they are, the history and conception of the company in a timeline style and a meet-the-staff carousel.
+- About Us - Includes an intro section about what they are, the history and conception of the company in a timeline style and a meet-the-staff carousel.
 - Gallery - With information about the resident cats and images showcasing cats enjoying Kitty Den services
 - Services - Simple and clean pricing cards with service detail included.
 - Contact Us - Map of Kitty Den's location, Contact form and other contact and business information.